raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 ![Video-gif of the robot wiggling side to side as it follows a basic track](images/3_8-basic-line-following-robot)

-Don’t worry if you’re robot moves off the line a bit.
+Don’t worry if your robot moves off the line a bit.
 Just observe if it attempts to stay on the line.
 If it doesn't stay on the line, check that the algorithm and the GPIO pin numbers you have specified in the program are correct.
 You may also need to test that the line sensors are accurately detecting the difference between the white surface and black line, using the instructions earlier in the week.